 It can get a little confusing though when you have to decide on what to eat.
-So, here’s a list of 10 places to eat at Holland Village when you have trouble making that decision.
+So, here’s a list of 11 places to eat at Holland Village A.K.A Singapore’s culinary treasure trove when you have trouble making that decision.

 D’Good Cafe is well known for having a multitude of aesthetic photo spots, as well as an open rooftop where you can go for the alfresco dining concept.
 It’s also a good place to head for your morning coffee, or afternoon tea as you’re bound to find something you like on the extensive beverage menu.

 As for their food menu, there are both Asian and Western cuisines.
 You’ll find their Prawn Aglio Olio ($16) easily a fan favourite.
 This spicy pasta comes with a generous helping of fresh prawns, which will give you your money’s worth.